argonne-lcrc/user-guides/docs/swing/running-jobs-swing.md

 - **16 GPUs (2 full nodes)** Max in use at one time.
 - **gpu** is the default partition.

 Use the -q option with qsub to select a queue.
-The default queue is gpu.

 You will be allocated 1/8th of the node resources per GPU.
 Nodes allow for multiple jobs from multiple users up until the resources are fully consumed (8 jobs with 1 GPU each per node, 1 job with 8 GPU per node, and everything in between).